NagiosEnterprises/ncpa/BUILDING.rst

 Run the build script::

   py build\build_windows.py

-Note: py should be the command to run python 3.
-If it is not, you may need to use the full path to the python executable.

 This will create a file called ``ncpa-<version>.exe`` in the ``build`` directory.
 This is the installer for NCPA and can be used to install NCPA on a Windows system.